SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 With PowerShell, the sequence would be like the below:

-1- We get the disk to check and put it in a variable
+1- We get the disk to check and put it in a variable.

+Change the Disk number (3 in the below example) with the disk you want to prepare.

 ```powershell
 $DiskToSetup = Get-Disk 3